OpenTreeOfLife/reference-taxonomy/doc/maintenance/patch.md

 checked in another (e.g. `ott`).
 This would act as a check that no intermediate patch has canceled out an earlier one.

+## New taxa

+The `establish` utility creates a taxon if one meeting the parameters does not already exist.

+    establish(name, taxonomy, rank=None, parent=None, ancestor=None, division=None, ott_id=None, source=None)

+`division` is similar to `ancestor` but indicates that the ancestor is in the separation taxonomy.

+This is used in some cases where sorting out homonyms is otherwise difficult to do.

+This supersedes `newTaxon` from the v2 patch language.